image goes here

 Content applies to sponsors, CROs, research sites, institutions, and IRB members.

 Attendance at this session has been approved for 1.00 contact hour of research specific continuing education on applications for Maintenance of ACRP’s CCRC®, CCRA®, CPI®, or ACRP-CP® certification designations and 1 hour of continuing education credit for the Certified IRB Professional (CIP) certification.
+The Society of Clinical Research Associates (SOCRA - www.SOCRA.org) accepts documentation of candidate participation in continuing education programs for recertification if the program is applicable to clinical research regulations, operations or management, or to the candidate’s clinical research therapeutic area.
+This program offers 1 hour of CE credit.
 If you would like to obtain CE credits for a different credential, please check with your professional organization to determine if our webinars meet their continuing education requirements.
-Information for CE credits for SOCRA can be found on socra.org.

 After completing this webinar in its entirety, you will receive a certificate of attendance.
 This certificate will include your full name, and it will be emailed to you at the end of the webinar.
 Please note that if your organization has other staff members who wish to get a certificate of attendance, each person must register, watch the webinar in its entirety, and take the survey at the end.
 Visit our Webinar Help page for more information on certificates of attendance.